nischalshrestha/tr808-pi/README.md

 ", bpm: 104)
 ```

 In the above example, we have a live beat pattern with various instruments playing in a measure which is 16 notes in total.
 This will keep playing indefinitely because it is a `live_loop` under the hood.
+You do not have to worry about new lines before or after the `"`.
+There is no error handling but since this is going to be played in a live loop context it won't matter if you mess up the number of notes or `|`: it will just affect when the notes are played.

 Tweak the `x`'s and `-`'s to explore all the fun possibilities!

 ## Multiple patterns